moroz/moroz.dev/content/blog/drafts/using-uuidv6-or-v7-as-primary-key-in-ecto.md

 The article discussed the topic of UUIDs in detail.

 The acronym UUID stands for *Universally Unique IDentitfier* and refers to a 128-bit identifier that can be used to identify resources in databases and other computer systems.
-In simpler terms, UUIDs are essentially really long numbers that are so long and random that you are unlikely ever to come across the same number, even if you generate them on different computers.
+In simpler terms, UUIDs are essentially really long numbers that are so long and random that we are unlikely ever to come across the same number, even if we generate them on different computers.
 For that reason, they are sometimes called *Globaly Unique IDentifiers*, or GUID.

 PostgreSQL has a native UUID data type and can do all sorts of operations on data with UUID primary keys.